bertbalcaen/materializing-data/README.md

 * Press 'p' to generate a PDF of the sketch.
 * Put the PDF on a USB dongle and load it in the laser cutter (ask a councelor if necessary).
 Change the strokes 0.1 pt width.
 * Laser cut your stuff!

+### Slides

+These are the slides shown in class.
+You can simply read the html of the .html files in the /slides/ folder for an idea of the topics covered.
+Or you can run the /slides/ folder as a website on your localhost.
+Ask a concellor or another camper for help setting that up :)

 ### Going further